Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/logicexecution/_index.md

 alwaysopen: false
 ---

 ## Code Execution Server Software

 ### Application Servers
 For Altinn Studio, Altinn Apps and Altinn Platform we use Kestrel as the web server/ application server for dot.net applications.
 [Read more about Kestrel at Microsoft](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/)

-For J2EE Applications we use xxx.
+For J2EE Applications we use [Spring Boot](https://spring.io/projects/spring-boot).

 ### Language Virtual Machines & Code Containers